Kshitij09/online-indicator/README.md

 * A minimal web dashboard showing live status of 'n' users, powered by short-polling

 For a detailed overview, please refer to the [v0 documentation](docs/v0-docs.md).

-## v1 requirements

-* Use a websockets for communicating status updates
-* Keep websocket servers separate from the main backend to scale independently
-* Make dashboard's target userIds configurable (by range)

 ## Setup and Running Instructions